tjnull/cygor/README.md

 The Web UI isn’t just for presentation — it’s about efficiency and clarity.
 By bringing all collected data into a single, interactive workspace, it cuts down the time spent parsing files or reconciling outputs and lets testers focus on what matters: understanding the environment and acting on it.

 ## Why is it Called Cygor?
 A lot of tools, techniques, and tradecrafts that I create are inspired from the Spawn Universe.
-If you have never read a Spawn comic, it's okay as I will share some information as to why I selected the charecter to be the name of this tool.
+If you have never read a Spawn comic, it's okay as I will share some information as to why I selected the character to be the name of this tool.

 The name Cygor draws from Cy-Gor, a tragic anti-hero in the Spawn universe.
 Once Michael Konieczny — a government operative and close friend of Al Simmons — he tried to expose corruption after Simmons’s murder.
 However, he was captured and forced into Project Sim, the Simian experiments of Dr. Frederick Willheim, where a gorilla’s body was merged with Konieczny’s mind through invasive cybernetics.
 The result was the beast known as Cy-Gor — short for Cybernetic Gorilla.